homecoded/ImpUnit/README.md

 * tests are run automatically in an sequential synchronous order
 * several instances of impunit can live peacefully together in one project
 * support for asynchronous tests

 future improvements:

+* passing and executing an arbitrary number of test suites with one "runTests" call
+* support for assertError (check if a certain condition leads to an error as expected)

+incorporated improvements:
 * improve code to use only single quotes
 * provide number of asynchronous tests
-* passing and executing an arbitrary number of test suites with one "runTests" call
-* support for assertError (check if a certain condition leads to an error as expected)

 Defining Tests
 --------------